PPM Logo

 The Regents of the University of California and the University of California Office of the President delegate the authority to administer the student conduct process to the Chancellor of each University of California campus.
 As the Chancellor’s campus representative, the Vice Chancellor - Student Affairs administers and has oversight of campus student conduct policies, except where specifically delegated to other functional areas.

-Questions concerning the application and/or interpretation of these Procedures may be directed to the Director - Student Affairs Policy, Standards, and Conduct.
+Questions concerning the application and/or interpretation of these Procedures may be directed to the Director - SAGE.

-It is the responsibility of the Office of Student Conduct to facilitate campus-wide notification to students, staff and faculty about the most current version of these Procedures available in the campus Policy and Procedure Manual (PPM).
+SAGE is responsible for facilitating campus-wide notification to students, staff, and faculty about the most current version of these Procedures in the campus Policy and Procedure Manual (PPM).

-Except when revisions are specifically mandated by the University of California Office of the President, and/or applicable laws or policy, Students, including student governments, faculty, and staff should generally be consulted about the development and revision of these Procedures, which will typically be accomplished by consulting with the UC San Diego Student Conduct Standards Group.
+Except when revisions are required by the University of California Office of the President, and/or applicable law or policy, Students, student governments, faculty, and staff should generally be consulted about the development and revision of these Procedures through the UC San Diego Student Conduct Standards Group.

 Students, staff, and faculty take active roles in the student conduct process as described below.

-1. The duties and responsibilities of the Director - Student Affairs Policy, Standards, and Conduct generally include:
+1. The duties and responsibilities of the Director - SAGE generally include:

 a.
 Serves as UC San Diego’s Senior Student Conduct Officer, facilitates Administrative Resolutions, imposes interim actions, and oversees the Student Conduct Review process.